 3. Supervise Your Child’s Oral Hygiene Routine

 Supervise your child as they perform their oral hygiene routine and make sure that it is thoroughly accomplished.
-Many children won’t brush their teeth properly if no one is watching.
+Many children won’t brush their teeth properly (or at all) if no one is watching.

 Children with cerebral palsy often have problems cleaning their teeth on their own because their jaw muscles are so tight or because they can’t hold their toothbrush.